- 28 Dec 2023

 - 5 Minutes to read

-Once thought of as informal, texting is now considered one of the best ways to communicate professionally.
-Yet as business SMS volumes increase, so do regulations, and if you’re using SMS for business, you want to make sure that your message gets through.
+Once considered informal, texting is now one of the best ways to communicate professionally.
+Yet, as business SMS volumes increase, so do regulations, and if you’re using SMS for business, you want to ensure your message gets through.
 Paying attention to the legal requirements and industry best practices will help avoid issues and build customer trust.

 Let's dive into the details, starting with important terminology.